Optical Network Digital Twin -- Practical Use Cases and Architecture: Optical network digital twin architecture

 \section{Optical network digital twin architecture}

-This section introduces the proposed ONDT in terms of its underlying modeling and a QoT visualization example.
-We also discuss the differences in the approach to applying ONDT, depending on whether the QoT of the Optical Line System (OLS) is under management or not.
+This section presents the ONDT architecture that enables practical use cases and discusses its application depending on whether the QoT of the Optical Line System (OLS) is managed or unmanaged.